giry-dev/mangrove-docs/docs/developers/SDK/getting-started/deploy-kandel.md

 https://github.com/mangrovedao/mangrove.js/blob/2eb3f76f120831a48c577d930fcffc7d55d75c51/examples/tutorials/deploy-kandel.js#L25-L29
 ```

-With this, you can generate a [distribution](../../../general/kandel/how-does-kandel-work/step-by-step-visual-explanation.md#price-distribution) with the minimum recommended amount of liquidity to avoid %%density|density%% issues by:
+With this, you can generate a [distribution](../../../general/kandel/how-does-kandel-work/step-by-step-visual-explanation.md#price-distribution) with the minimum recommended amount of liquidity to avoid [density](/docs/developers/terms/density.md) issues by:

 * Creating a generator
 * Calculating minimums per offer